Elva Margariti

 Elva Margariti (born 14 June 1980) is an Albanian state official, architect and urban planner.
-Since 17 January 2019 she serves as Minister of Culture in the Rama II and III Governments.
+From 17 January 2019 to January 2024, she served as the Minister of Culture in the Rama II and III Governments.

 Biography

 Elva Margariti was born on 14 June 1980 in Tirana.
 She completed her undergraduate studies in architecture at the University of Florence, Italy in the field of design, requalification and revitalization of built spaces and bio-architecture.
 In 2008, Mrs. Margariti was licensed under the Order of the Architect in Florence, where she practiced for several years in the field of architecture and urban planning.

-From 2015 to 2018, she worked as a didactic coordinator at the catholic university Our Lady of Good Counsel.
+From 2015 to 2018, she worked as a didactic coordinator at the Catholic university Our Lady of Good Counsel.

 In June 2018, she was entrusted with the task of territorial advisor and national coordinator for the Integrated Rural Development Program, better known as the "100 Villages Program", in the Prime Minister's cabinet.

 Margariti was appointed Minister of Culture on 17 January 2019, following a wave of changes within the cabinet of Edi Rama as a result of the student protests the previous month.
 What started as a simple complaint to remove the standard fee on overdue exams, escalated with demands for increasing the budget on education and improving living conditions in the student dormitories.
 Margariti replaced Mirela Kumbaro in this post, who headed the ministry from 2013 until the end of 2018.

-Margariti's husband passed away after a brief illness in January 2021.
-The couple had a daughter.